Stanton Drew: Rectory Farmhouse

 The Rectory Farmhouse is a Grade II* listed building, dating from the 15th century.
 A barn about 35 metres west of the farmhouse dates from the same period, as does a dovecote in the grounds.

 The Round House

 At the northern entrance to the village before the bridge over the River Chew is a white thatched, 18th-century house which became a toll house when turnpikes were in use.
 It is a Grade II listed building.

 The Court

 The Court in Bromley Road dates from 1753 and is a Grade II* listed building.
 It is now used as a nursing home.
 The walls and piers around this property are themselves Grade II listed.

 Watermill

-There is some evidence of a watermill, used as a forge in the 1660s, a copper mill from 1713–1860 and then a paper mill.
+There is some evidence of a watermill, used as a forge in the 1660s, a copper mill from 1713 to 1860 and then a paper mill.

 Other Grade II listed buildings

 There are several other listed buildings in the village, the oldest being the 15th-century Church Farmhouse.

 Buildings from the 17th century include Byemills Farmhouse, Codrington Cottage, Stanton Wick Farmhouse, Parson's Farmhouse, and another cottage and attached wall near the church.

 Later buildings include those from the 19th century such as: Mill Place, and its accompanying wall and piers, Rosedale, and Fern Cottage.